TarasKiricenko/Project-2/README.md

 <h2>Brief:</h2>
 This application was developed working with my classmate <a href="https://github.com/JoanKalanzi">Joan Kalanzi</a>.
 This project uses publicly accessible API of BrewDog Company, you can find more about it <a href="https://punkapi.com/">here</a>.
 It is a project, that allowed me to practice requests to API, handle the response information and also render it in browser developing UI.
 Using this project you can have a look at all sorts of beer produced and find out some more information about it, filter particular strength of beer of your choice and display a randomly selected one.
-My personal version of Space Invaders classical 80's game.
-Player aiming to shoot down all aliens, moving only right or left.
-Aliens slowly moving descending, randomly trying to drop bombs on player.
-As soon as all aliens are taken downs or player loses all 3 lives - game is over.
-Target is to achieve maximum point, each alien taken downs brings you 10 points.
-You can only have one bullet on screen, before it reaches the target or leaves game field, otherwise launching second one, first one eliminates.

 <h2>How to play:</h2>
 Copletely intuitive gameplay, using 3 keys.
 Follow instructions in actual game.